Vinay152003/OCR-and-Document-Search-Web-Application/README.md

 You can access the live web application at My Hugging Face Space: [https://huggingface.co/spaces/Vinay15/OCR](https://huggingface.co/spaces/Vinay15/OCR)
 [Note: The Hugging Face space may be in a sleeping state due to inactivity.
 Please click the link to restart the space]

-This repository contains the code for a web-based prototype that performs Optical Character Recognition (OCR) on uploaded images containing text in both chinese and English.
+This repository contains the code for a web-based application that performs Optical Character Recognition (OCR) on uploaded images containing text in both Hindi and English.
+The application also implements a basic keyword search functionality based on the extracted text.

 English Image 1
 ![OCR1](https://github.com/user-attachments/assets/4ac16c5c-e2bb-43b6-b5e2-26060f49eeb7)